cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/file.rst

     :copyright: Copyright © 2015 Cask Data, Inc.

 ====================
-Sources: Batch: File
+Batch Sources: File
 ====================

 .. rubric:: Description

-Batch source to use any Distributed File System as a Source
+Batch source to use any Distributed File System as a Source.

 .. rubric:: Use Case